A Purely Magnetic Route to High-Harmonic Spin Pumping: Numerical Results

 where $\mathcal{H}_{il}(t)$ denotes the Hamiltonian matrix element between sites $i$ and $l$, and $\psi_i(t)$ is the scattering wave function at site $i$ and time $t$.
 The charge current is obtained by replacing $\sigma_j$ with the identity matrix.

 We begin by considering the standard spin-pumping regime, corresponding to the absence of the static transverse magnetic field ($J_1=0$).
 Figure~\ref{fig1}(b) displays the time-domain signals of the spin and charge currents in this limit.
-As expected, the charge current vanishes identically, while the transverse spin components oscillate harmonically at the driving frequency and exhibit no dc component.
+As expected, the charge current vanishes identically, while the transverse spin components oscillate harmonically at the driving frequency and exhibit no DC component.
 In contrast, only the spin current polarized along the $z$ direction acquires a finite time-averaged value.
-These results are in full agreement with the adiabatic theory of spin pumping, according to which the pumped spin current is given by
+These results are in full agreement with the adiabatic theory of spin pumping, {discussed above (see Eq.(\ref{Ivector})).}

-where $A_r$ and $A_i$ are real and imaginary parts of the spin-pumping conductance \cite{Tserkovnyak2002b}, which is related to spin-mixing conductance \cite{Brataas2000}.
-This expression naturally reproduces the behavior observed in Fig.~\ref{fig1}.

 We now turn to the case where the static transverse magnetic field is included.
 Figure~\ref{fig2} shows the time-domain signals and corresponding Fourier spectra for two different precession cone angles.
-In agreement with spin-pumping theory, the dc charge current remains zero [see Figs.~\ref{fig2}(b) and \ref{fig2}(d)].
+In agreement with spin-pumping theory, the DC charge current remains zero [see Figs.~\ref{fig2}(b) and \ref{fig2}(d)].
 However, the presence of the transverse field gives rise to a strongly nonlinear dynamical response, as evidenced by the emergence of higher harmonics in the Fourier spectra shown in Figs.~\ref{fig2}(a) and \ref{fig2}(c).

-It is also worth noting that the spin current polarized along the direction of the static field exhibits a vanishing dc component.
-In contrast, the spin currents polarized along the $y$ and $z$ directions acquire finite dc contributions.
+Note that the DC spin current polarized parallel to the static field vanishes.
+In the absence of SOC, spin dynamics in the static-field region is governed by coherent precession about the field axis, which does not mix transverse spin components into the longitudinal one.
+As the pumped spin current injected from the dynamical region carries no DC polarization along the static-field direction, the corresponding spin component remains uncoupled and decays diffusively.
+Consequently, in the periodic steady state, the DC spin current parallel to the static field is strictly zero.
+In contrast, the spin currents polarized along the $y$ and $z$ directions acquire finite DC contributions.
 For a small precession cone angle, $\theta=\pi/8$, only a limited number of harmonics is observed.
-When the dynamical magnetization maximally couples to the secondary magnetic order, corresponding to $\theta=\pi/2$, the harmonic spectrum extends up to the 30th order [Fig.~\ref{fig2}(c)].
+When the dynamical magnetization maximally couples to the secondary magnetic order, corresponding to $\theta=\pi/2$, the harmonic spectrum extends up to the 30th order [Fig.~\ref{fig2}(c)]. { It can be observed that the resulting DC amplitudes depicted as horizontal dashed lines in Fig.~\ref{fig2}(c), are larger than the DC components in the standard pumping case (shown in Fig.~\ref{fig1}(b)), but these amplitudes remain in the same order of magnitude.
+This suggests that the effect can be observed using similar techniques employed for standard spin-pumping measurements.}